DiviProject/docs/source/index.html.md

 A: Not if you’re using our MOCCI.
 Once your masternode is deployed remotely (to the cloud), you may close the local Divi Desktop application.

 Q: How much should I expect to make with my masternode?
-A: You can view our <a href=”https://divi-masternode-calculator.herokuapp.com/” target=”_blank”>Masternode calculator</a> for an estimate.
+A: You can view our [Masternode calculator](https://divi-masternode-calculator.herokuapp.com/) for an estimate.

 Q: Where can I track the profitability of various types of masternodes?
 A: [Masternodes.online](http://masternodes.online)